 Word to the wise: Not all languages stick around forever.
-Communication systems from a few cultures in the U.S. (often times, from Native American tribes) have already hit the extinct list, and many more are on their way out.
-In fact, according to National Geographic, “one language dies every 14 days."
-Here are 10 tongues that didn't make it to the present day.
+Communication systems from a few cultures in the U.S. (often Native American tribes) have already hit the dead or extinct list, and many more are on their way out.
+In fact, according to National Geographic, “one language dies every 14 days.”

-In January 2008, Alaska resident Marie Smith Jones, the last known full-blooded Eyak and the only remaining person known to be fluent in the language, died at age 89.
-Jones tried to help preserve Eyak by penning a dictionary and grammar rules.
-She also gave two speeches at the United Nations about the importance of preserving indigenous languages.
-But despite her efforts, the language didn’t carry on among a large group of people—not even her nine children learned Eyak, because when they were young, it was considered improper to speak anything but English at the time.
+In January 2008, Alaska resident Marie Smith Jones, who was believed to be the last full-blooded Eyak and the only remaining person known to be fluent in the Eyak language, died at age 89.
+Jones tried to help preserve Eyak by helping with a dictionary and compiling the language’s grammar rules; she also gave two speeches at the United Nations about the importance of preserving Indigenous languages.
+Unfortunately, the language didn’t carry on among a large group of people—not even her nine children learned Eyak, because when they were young, it was considered improper to speak anything but English.

-Tillamook isn't just the name of a cheese.
-Until the mid 1970s, the Tillamook language, from an Oregon-based tribe of the same name, thrived.
-Tillamook is part of the Salishan languages family, which was originally made up of 23 languages.
+The Tillamook language, spoken by an Oregon-based tribe of the same name, is part of the Salishan languages family, which was originally made up of 23 languages.
 Though the last fluent speakers collaborated with scholars to record the language from 1965 to 1970, it didn’t survive: According to some, the last known speaker of the language was Minnie Scovell, who died in 1972.

-This language has been gone for a long time.
-It was part of the Iroquois language family, but the only way we even know it existed is from a short vocabulary guide written by Swedish missionary Johannes Campanius in the 1640s.
+Susquehannock has been gone for a long time.
+It was part of the Iroquois language family, but almost everything we know about it is from a short vocabulary guide collected by Swedish missionary Johannes Campanius in the 1640s.
 Even then, the vocabulary guide consisted of only about 100 words.
 In 1608, explorer John Smith encountered and described the Susquehannock people, calling them gigantic and writing that their language “may well beseeme their proportions, sounding from them, as a voyce in a vault.”

-In the early 18th century to the mid 20th century, the population of deaf people in the isolated town of Chilmark, Martha’s Vineyard was so large that The Atlantic estimates it included "1 in every 25 people” in the town.
-And the population of residents who communicated with Martha’s Vineyard Sign Language was even larger, consisting of those in both the deaf and hearing communities.
-The regional language was a combination of Chilmark Sign Language, American Sign Language, Old Kent Sign Language, and French Sign Language.
-As the tourism industry on the island picked up, the deaf population declined.
-The last deaf person fluent in Martha’s Vineyard Sign Language died in 1952.
-Without any formal records of the regional language, it didn’t get passed down to younger generations.
+From the early 18th century to the mid 20th century, the population of Deaf people in the isolated town of Chilmark on Martha’s Vineyard, was so large that The Atlantic estimates it included “one in every 25 people” in the town.
+The population of residents who communicated with Martha’s Vineyard Sign Language was even larger, consisting of virtually everyone in both the Deaf and hearing communities.
+For many reasons—most of them related to Martha’s Vineyard’s relative isolation ending in the mid-19th century—the language started to decline.
+The last Deaf person fluent in Martha’s Vineyard Sign Language died in the 1950s; without any formal records of the regional language, it didn’t get passed down to younger generations.

-The Siuslaw language of the Oregon Pacific coast has been out of commission since the 1970s, but it’s been preserved quite well for anyone who wants to try to pick it up again.
-There's a 12-page vocabulary list, plus audio recordings, several hours of fieldwork, and a few books.
-Despite all of this preservation, few currently speaking it fluently.
+The Siuslaw language of the Oregon Pacific coast disappeared in the 1970s, but it’s been preserved quite well for anyone who wants to try to pick it up again.
+There are dictionaries, plus audio recordings, several hours of fieldwork, and a few books.
+Despite all of this preservation, few currently speak it fluently.